Marshfield, Gloucestershire: Vernacular buildings

 The Tolzey or Town House was built in 1690 for the people of Marshfield by John and Mary Goslett.
-As well as being the old town's administrative headquarters it also housed a Marshfield fire engine and served as a lock-up.
+As well as being the old village's administrative headquarters it also housed a Marshfield fire engine and served as a lock-up.
 The parish council still meets at the Tolzoy.
 It is a Grade II listed building.

 Castle farm is about half a mile to the north of Marshfield.
 In its 2 acre farmyard is an ancient longhouse with the original fireplace and the dividing screen between the human and animal dwellings.
 On the neighbouring land where lynchets show in some fields, many Bronze Age and Stone Age implements have been picked up and a skeleton in a stone coffin discovered.

 Formerly there were two mansions to the south of the village; the Rocks, now a ruin, and Ashwicke Hall.
 The Rocks, covering 1188 acre belonged to the Taylor family, and was originally of Jacobean design.
 It was visited by the late Queen Mary during her stay at Badminton House in the Second World War.
 Ashwicke, ancient seat of the Webb family, was bought and rebuilt by John Orred in 1857, replacing an older house that stood nearby.
 After his death it was bought by the Horlocks who later moved to the Manor House.
 The hall then passed through other hands and the Firth family sold it to its last private owner, Major Pope, in 1909.
 The two houses employed many people from the parish in the past and the footpath running from the village to Ashwicke is a reminder of those days of service.
 On this former estate is the Rocks East woodland training centre which has several guided walks and wooden sculptures.

 History

-The town is rich in history because of its location in the heart of Cotswold wool country, near to Bath and Bristol.
+The village is rich in history because of its location in the heart of Cotswold wool country, near to Bath and Bristol.
 Located within an agricultural area, Marshfield gained market status in 1234.
 The layout conforms to that of a typical market town with long narrow burgage plot gardens extending back from the narrow frontages, and served by two rear access lanes (Back Lane and Weir Lane).

 The majority of buildings lining the street are of 18th-century origin although several buildings date from the 17th century.
 The building style is largely Georgian.
 The facades of the buildings are unified by the consistent use of local stone and other materials, which adds character to the village.